toasthead/copycat/README.md

 Copy Cat
 =========
-Copy Cat - A totes yeah man rotes totes frees as in frees trades copierz for NT8!
+Copy Cat - All I need are some tasty waves, a cool buzz, and I'm fine.
+A totes yeah man rotes totes frees as in frees trades copierz for NT8!
 Righteous Dudes!

 Warnings
 =========